 A new technique emerges

 In search of a relief from her own back pain, Gokhale studied a variety of methods, including the Alexander Technique and the work of the Aplomb Institute.
-Her research and work with clients in her acupuncture practice lead to the development of her own technique.
-Its central focus is on proper posture, as she believes poor posture and pain can be avoided.
+Her research and work with clients in her acupuncture practice led to the development of her own technique.
+Its central focus is on proper posture.

 At the heart of her method is the primal posture.
 The concept is: